devops-den/emqx-kafka-mongo-messaging-app/README.md

 ## Setting up KAFKA (Assuming on Ubuntu platform)

-The below diagram shows a high level overview of what Kafka is for beginners. (there's lot more to Kafka, like Zookeeper, Consumer Groups, Partitions, etc. but we'll leave that for another time.)
+For those who are unfamiliar with Kafka, the diagram below provides a high-level explanation of the concept. (there is lot more to Kafka, such Zookeeper, Consumer Groups, Partitions, etc., but we will leave it for another time.)

 ![kafka setup](images/kafka/kafka-setup.png)

-Kafka categorizes data into topics.
-A topic is a category or feed name to which records are published.

-Producers publish messages to a specific topic.
-The messages can be in any format, with JSON and Avro being popular options.
-For example, a social media platform might use a producer to publish messages to a topic called posts whenever a user creates a post.

-Consumers subscribe to a topic to consume the records published by producers.
-In the social media example, there might be a consumer set up to consume the posts topic to perform safety checks on the post before it is published to the global feed, and another consumer may asynchronously send notifications to the user's followers.
+Kafka divides data into topics, which are categories or feed names to which records are published.
+Producers publish messages to a particular topic.
+These messages can take any format; popular formats are JSON and Avro.
+For instance, on a social media platform, a producer may publish messages to a topic called posts each time a user creates a post.
+Consumers subscribe to a topic in order to consume the records published by producers.
+In the example given for the social media platform, there may be a consumer set up to consume the posts topic in order to verify the post's safety before it is published to the global feed, and another consumer may asynchronously send notifications to the user's followers.

 ### Step 1: Installing Java
-Apache Kafka can be run on all platforms supported by Java.
-In order to set up Kafka on the ubuntu system, you need to install java first.
-As we know, Oracle java is now commercially available, So we are using its open-source version OpenJDK.
+Since Oracle Java is now commercially accessible, we are using its open-source version OpenJDK.
+Apache Kafka can be operated on any platform that supports Java.
+To install Kafka on an Ubuntu server, follow these steps.

 ```
 sudo apt update